tomwwright/life/README.md

-# life
+# Life
 Conway's Game of Life and other Cellular Automata, in React with MobX